ambuj-7474/Sip-Step-AI-Drunk-People-Detection/README.md

 Recall

-🤖 Tnis application is significantly build for "Public Safety"
+🤖 This application is significantly build for "Public Safety"

  -> Surveillance analytics